Rocks coming to Life

 Watch the video!

-This year, after extensive enhancement and security works, the Pétrusse Casemates reopened with a cutting-edge scenography and mesmerising light installations that bring history to life.
+After extensive enhancement and security works, the Pétrusse Casemates reopened with a cutting-edge scenography and mesmerising light installations that bring history to life.
 Visit the Pétrusse Casemates and see for yourself!

 Mo - Sa